Municipalities of the Jyväskylä Region

 Uurainen

 In Uurainen, a municipality of happy people, smiles are easy to find – Uurainen’s residents are demonstrably the most content with their lives.
 Central Finland’s most youthful municipality offers visitors nature in close proximity as well as unique activities.
-Marjoniementila, Hepokuusela, Huutoniemi recreational area and the locality’s other services guarantee a holiday break that functions smoothly and is full of experiences in surroundings of outstanding natural beauty.
+Marjoniementila, Huutoniemi recreational area and the locality’s other services guarantee a holiday break that functions smoothly and is full of experiences in surroundings of outstanding natural beauty.
 Summer in Uurainen is punctuated by a number of popular events, while culture lovers take great pleasure in Uurainen church, completed in 1905.
 SF-Caravan Keski-Suomi, often called the riviera of the Jyväskylä Region, is located in Hietasaari on the shore of Lake Kyynämoinen.
 Read more about Uurainen.

 Laukaa